blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 Wallace's SID in there already and what we really care about is the actual password itself, it should be under **msDS-ManagedPassword**

-BloodyAd gives me an error but there's data here apparently
+BloodyAd gives me an error, but there's data here apparently

 ```bash
 bloodyAD -k \